MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   The following fields are collected:

+  - **authToken** - String - The Auth token of the signed in user.
+Used to debug issues where auth token is invalid and provisioning for the account fails.
+If the token is nil, logged as “nil-auth-token”.
   - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”.
   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session.
   - **status** - String – The SignIn status of the user.
 Can be Cancelled, Failure, PremiumSignIn or Success (Non-Premium Signin)